Your Horoscope This Week: July 30 to August 5, 2023

 ADVERTISEMENT

-Leo, your birthday season keeps going strong and may also increase in intensity this week due to the Aquarius full moon taking place on Tuesday, just as the month of August begins.
-With your relationship sector most influenced by this lunation, you may find yourself breaking up or making up with someone you’ve had an intense back and forth with these past six months.
-Just keep in mind that Venus, the planet of love, is currently retrograde in your sign until September, so whatever romantic decisions you make this week may not be final — you may change your mind by the Pisces full moon.

-Speaking of Pisces energy, once the moon enters Pisces Wednesday night you may feel like everything in your life has suddenly been emotionally heightened, as your sector of depth, intimacy, and mergers will be activated, encouraging you to be more honest with yourself about what your spirit needs to feel fulfilled in this moment.
+Speaking of Pisces energy, once the moon enters Pisces on Wednesday night, you may feel like everything in your life has suddenly been emotionally heightened, as your sector of depth, intimacy and mergers will be activated, encouraging you to be more honest with yourself about what your spirit needs to feel fulfilled in this moment.
 The week ends with the moon entering your fellow Fire sign of Aries, encouraging you to remain optimistic even when feeling emotionally overwhelmed.

 Virgo Sun & Rising:

-Note: Correction: This story originally included some information from previous horoscopes.
-This information has now been removed.
-We regret the error.